MORTGAGE LEAD GENERATOR LICENSING

-It is important for companies involved in the mortgage and finance lead generation business to be aware that their solicitation activities may trigger the need to be licensed under state mortgage and finance licensing laws.
-Those companies should take measures to ensure that they are in compliance with state and federal lending and licensing laws.
+It is important for companies involved in the mortgage lead generation and consumer loan lead generation businesses to be aware that their solicitation activities may trigger licensing requirements under state mortgage licensing or consumer loan licensing laws.
+Lead generation companies should take precautions to ensure that they are in compliance with licensing laws before conducting lead generation activities in any state.

 In order to determine whether or not a state license is required for lead generators, a two-step analysis is required.
 First, it is necessary to carefully read state licensing statutes and regulations.
-Most states define the activities of a mortgage broker, mortgage banker, or consumer finance company very broadly, using many all-encompassing action verbs (e.g. soliciting, processing, placing, negotiating, assisting, etc.).
-“Soliciting” or “assisting” customers triggers the license requirement.
+Most states define the activities of a mortgage broker, mortgage banker, or consumer loan company very broadly, using action verbs such as “soliciting, processing, placing, negotiating, assisting, etc.”.
+“Soliciting” or “assisting” borrowers are the most common licensing triggers.

 Second, it is then necessary to contact each state regulator and request a written opinion as to licensing requirements based upon the specific business model of the lead generator.
-Every lead generator conducts its business differently, requiring that a new analysis be required for each mortgage lead generator.
+Every lead generator conducts its business differently, requiring that a new analysis be undertaken for each company.
 In the alternate, the advice and opinion of a regulatory compliance attorney should be obtained.

-Should a mortgage license or finance license be required, lead generators will be subject to the same laws, requirements, and restrictions as companies that originate such loans.
+Should a mortgage license or consumer loan license be required, lead generators will be subject to the same laws, requirements, and restrictions as companies that originate such loans.

-Notwithstanding the above, it is very interesting to note that, in the past few years, the mortgage industry, itself, has been regulating lead generators even more intensely than the mortgage regulators themselves.
-What is happening in the industry is that mortgage bankers and brokers are now requiring that lead generators be licensed in all states where the lead generators obtain leads.
-Lead generator mortgage licensing has become a prerequisite to doing business with mortgage company clients.
-This is true regardless of whether the lead generator actually needs a state license or not, based upon an analysis of its business model.
+Notwithstanding the above, it is interesting to note that, recently, the mortgage industry has been regulating lead generators even more intensely than the mortgage regulators themselves.
+What is happening is that mortgage companies are requiring that lead generators be licensed in all states where the lead generators obtain leads.
+As a result, mortgage licensing has become a prerequisite for lead generators to do business with mortgage companies.
+This is true regardless of whether the lead generator actually needs a state license or not (based upon a legal analysis of its business model).

-Because of the large downside risks associated with conducting an unlicensed lead generation business, and with not being in compliance with state and federal lending and licensing laws, it is critical that each mortgage lead generator seek the advice of finance industry counsel before engaging in mortgage lead generation or consumer finance lead generation activity in any state.
+Because of the large downside risks associated with conducting an unlicensed lead generation business, and with not being in compliance with licensing laws, it is critical that each mortgage lead generator seek the advice of finance industry counsel before engaging in mortgage lead generation or consumer finance lead generation activity in any state.